FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1980/1980-02-27-the-scottish-national-record-awards.md

 categories: [Awards]
 ---

+<strong>Lena collected the &quot;personality of the year&quot; award at the ceremony in Glasgow.</strong>

 > ![](/assets/images/theatres/personality-of-the-year.jpg)

 <cite>Lena Zavaroni singer aged 16 with Personality of the Year Scotstar Award &copy; Daily Mirror 1980</cite>

-Lena collected the &quot;personality of the year&quot; award at the ceremony in Glasgow.